 Dr Han Newman, PhD, CPsychol

-Han is a qualified personal trainer and exercise coach, with a PhD in Sport and Exercise Psychology from Loughborough University.
+Han is a sport and exercise psychologist in training (SEPiT), qualified personal trainer and exercise coach, and has a PhD in Sport and Exercise Psychology from Loughborough University.
 Han runs Newman Sport Psychology alongside their work in academic teaching and research.
-They have been Programme Leader for the MSc in Sport and Exercise Psychology at Middlesex University, and their research specialises in the psychology of sport, exercise, and physical activity participation and engagement.
+They have previously been Programme Leader for the MSc in Sport and Exercise Psychology at Middlesex University, and their research specialises in the psychology of sport, exercise, and physical activity participation and engagement.

 Han helps people to improve their relationship with exercise so that they can make positive change to their health and fitness in a way that aligns with their wider life, values and priorities.
 Han works with people who struggle to make exercise and physical activity a regular part of their life, and/or those who feel that their current relationship with exercise is having a negative impact on their wellbeing.